Self Assessment Service

 following the tax year just ended, ie. 5th April.

 It is simplest to prepare accounts to 5th April each year.
-For example, if you started a business on 1st September 2015, you will need to prepare accounts from 1st September 2015 to 5th April 2016.
-These accounts should be filed online by 31st January 2017.
+For example, if you started a business on 1st September, you will need to prepare accounts from 1st September to the following 5th April.
+These accounts should be filed online by the following 31st January.

 We recommend that you start the accounts and tax process in good time.
 We also believe that your Year End Accounts